EpicureanHeron/initiativeTracker/README.md

 ## Deployment (Heroku)

 To deploy, simply add and commit your changes, and push to Heroku.
 As is, the NPM scripts should take care of the rest.

+## D&D Init Tracker

+## Character Table:

+Name
+Level
+Dex Mod
+Other Mods?
+Alive or Dead?
+Player Picture
+PC or NPC?
+Current Status ?? (could be used in combat then )

+## Battle Table
+Order of combat: array sorted by init (INITALLY)
+Combatants: Array of all NPCs and PCs
+Current Turn: # of array index of whose turn it is (has to be in the active array)
+    - going to use a .MAP .filter to do this probably Current Round: Number of cycle